• Skip to main content

 That being said, these are still very good at room temperature, or even cold out of the fridge, which makes leftovers a wonderful addition to a bento box lunch.
 Ultra-crisp tebasaki chicken wings are the perfect game-day snack with their garlicky sweet and savory glaze that's loaded with black pepper.

-What do you serve with Tebasaki?
+What do you serve with Tebasaki Wings?

 📖 Recipe